Code4GovTech/C4GT_22/README.md

 C4GT has been conceptualised as a summer coding program to create a community that can build and contribute to global digital public goods.
  - An opportunity for engineering students in India to experience the GovTech space
- - Organized annually over over 2 months (mid May-Aug)
+ - Organized annually over 2 months (mid May-Aug)
  - There will be a set of diverse and engaging GovTech problem statements every year for the participants to work on
  - Shortlisted participants will receive mentorship of leading practitioners in GovTech